How To Ease Labrador Arthritis: Care, Causes & Remedy

 Medications help reduce inflammation and pain in a dog’s joints.
 Here are some commonly prescribed arthritis medications:

-• Nonsteroidal Anti-Inflammatory Drugs (NSAIDs) – These are the most commonly prescribed medications.
-NSAIDs work by reducing inflammation and pain in the affected joints.
+• Nonsteroidal Anti-Inflammatory Drugs (NSAIDs) are the most commonly prescribed medications.
+They work by reducing inflammation and pain in the affected joints.
 Examples of NSAIDs used in dogs include carprofen, meloxicam, and firocoxib.

 • Corticosteroids – They are potent anti-inflammatory drugs that can be given orally or injected into the affected joint.
 Steroids like Prednisone reduce joint inflammation and swelling.